MARKETING IN THE DIGITAL ENVIRONMENT - 2019/0

 Independent Study Hours: 110

 Methods of Teaching / Learning

-The teaching and learning methods include 3h interactive workshops and has adopted a flipped classroom approach.
-A range of methods will be incorporated, such as; critical questioning, appropriate video footage, case studies, and exercises.
+The teaching and learning methods include a weekly 2 hour lecture / workshop and small group seminars.
+A range of methods will be incorporated to support the group assignments and individual reports.
 There will also be a focus on independent learning, which is related to the assessment.
 Students will have the opportunity to work on real-world projects.

-The module is designed with practitioners and the aim is to give students the opportunity to experience a real-life project and work with a client.
-This is a hands-on workshop based module, workshops are 2/3 hours and additional webinars will be used to deliver more detailed content.
-Theory will be provided through links to relevant articles and students are expected to self-study these and answer critical questions, which are linked to the verbal exam.
-The project will be accompanied by practitioners in the classroom and topped up with relevant guest speakers.
+The module is designed with a practitioner and the aim is to give students the opportunity to experience a real-life project and work with a client.
+The project will be supplemented with input from relevant guest speakers.